petatemarvin26/react-webpack/README.md

 #### Step 5:

-Lets clean up!, uninstall the `tsconfig-paths-webpack-plugin` and remove all related implementation to this library
+Lets clean up!, uninstall the `tsconfig-paths-webpack-plugin` and remove all related implementation to this library, dont forget `typescript` as well

 #### Step 6: